pevey/sveltekit-superfetch/README.md

 ## Usage

-Usage is to using the standard fetch API.
+Usage is similar to using the standard fetch API.
 No options are required.
 The fetcher will default to a timeout of 8 seconds and 3 retries if no values for those options are specified.

 (The examples below work with v2.0.0 and above.)